Key population groups in eight countries expected to join journey

 “We are committed to ensuring that HIV vaccine trial results are generalizable to the populations that carry the greatest burden of HIV infection”, said Susan Buchbinder, M.D., Mosaico Protocol Chair and Director of Bridge HIV at the San Francisco Department of Health.

-The Mosaico trial is an extension of the public-private partnership between HVTN and the Janssen Pharmaceutical Companies, part of Johnson & Johnson, that was initiated in 2016 when the Ad26-Mosaic based constructs were initially clinically tested.
+The Mosaico trial is an extension of the public-private partnership between HVTN, the National Institutes of Health (NIH) and the Janssen Pharmaceutical Companies, part of Johnson & Johnson, that was initiated in 2016 when the Ad26-Mosaic based constructs were initially clinically tested.
 In preclinical trials, regimens with mosaic-based vaccines were highly efficacious in protecting nonhuman primates against infection with HIV-like viruses.
 The mosaic vaccines were tested extensively in phase 1/2a human studies, APPROACH and TRAVERSE (HVTN 117/HPX2004), and more recently in ASCENT (HVTN 118/HPX2003) – each trial showing improved vaccine designs.

 - APPROACH showed that the best combination for a mosaic vaccine is an adenovirus-based viral vector with an HIV mosaic envelope insert given four times, with the addition of an HIV-1 Clade C Env protein added to the last two vaccinations.